Just creating a building doesn't really increase the value of the city.

 Business scheme construction and investment decisions

-We conduct market research and analyze the historical background of the land to come up with a winning concept.
-We then calculate the business balance (P/L) and build a scheme from scratch that maximizes the return on investment.
+You conduct market research and analyze the historical background of the land to come up with a winning concept.
+You then calculate the business balance (P/L) and build a scheme from scratch that maximizes the return on investment.

 Creative Direction